Rescue of Stutthof victims in Denmark: Sources

-The primary sources for details of the Klinthom rescue are to be found in Danish newspaper reports from May 1945.
+The primary sources for details of the Klintholm rescue are to be found in Danish newspaper reports from May 1945.
 In his book Aktion Prammen (see Bibliography), Erik Haaest draws on reports from Nationaltidende, Møns Dagblad, Møns Social-Demokrat and Møns Folkeblad, all of which published several lengthy articles on the event.
 They include interviews with the prisoners and eye-witness accounts of conditions on the barge and in the temporary hospital at Hotel Søbad.
-Not all the accounts are in agreement on details of the journey from Stutthof, some referring to only one barge across the Baltic and most others to a transfer onto a second barge on Rügen some three days before the arrival in Klinthom.
+Not all the accounts are in agreement on details of the journey from Stutthof, some referring to only one barge across the Baltic and most others to a transfer onto a second barge on Rügen some three days before the arrival in Klintholm.
 Most also refer to a German boat which finally towed them into harbour, some referring to an SS boat while others refer to a civil German tug.